Bulgaria

 What should I know about hiring in Bulgaria?

-Being familiar with the country’s labor laws is essential when hiring in Bulgaria.
+Being familiar with Bulgaria’s labour laws is essential when hiring.
 This includes understanding the minimum wage, vacation, sick days, and other employee rights.
-Familiarizing yourself with these laws will help you avoid any potential legal problems.
+Familiarising yourself with these laws will help you avoid any potential legal problems.

 In Bulgaria, both the employer and employee are required to put the terms of the employment relationship in writing.
 This includes the start and end dates of the agreement, as well as the compensation and duties of each party.
 Each party (employer and employee) must physically sign the contract.

 Healthcare, retirement, and other benefits are paid for through social security contributions, which are paid for by both employers and employees.
 Companies are required to deduct and pay over employees’ share of federal income tax.
-As a European Union member, Bulgaria’s labor laws and regulations largely align with EU standards.
+As a member of the European Union, Bulgaria’s labour laws and regulations largely align with EU standards.

 Why is Bulgaria a good choice for finding remote employees?